Law Firm Search Engine Optimisation (SEO) Explained

 I am Nick Jervis, a former solicitor, now full time adviser to the owners of law firms, showing them how to grow their law firm quickly and sustainably.

 SEO works so well for solicitors because it brings new clients to their law firm website at the precise moment in time that they are looking for their services.
+It is a very effective form of law firm marketing.

 For many of my clients SEO is responsible for as much as 50% of their monthly new client intake.